Get insider access

 HyperX Cloud Alpha

-The HyperX Cloud Alpha are slightly better than the HyperX Cloud 2/Cloud II.
-The Cloud II and the Cloud Alpha have a very similar design with a detachable boom mic, so you can use them casually for day-to-day use, though the mic on the Cloud II performs slightly better overall.
-They also come with a slightly more versatile USB DAC with additional microphone control, but it doesn't add much since they don't come with good support software.
-While both pairs of headphones look and feel very similar, the detachable audio cable on the Cloud Alpha makes them feel slightly more durable, as it can easily be replaced.
-They also have a slightly better-balanced sound profile.
+The HyperX Cloud Alpha and HyperX Cloud 2/Cloud II are comparable headphones with different strengths.
+The Cloud II and the Cloud Alpha have a very similar design with a detachable boom mic, so you can use them casually for day-to-day use, though the mic on the Cloud II performs better.
+The Cloud II also support channel mixing.
+That said, while both pairs of headphones look and feel very similar, the Cloud Alpha feel a bit more durable, and you can detach their 3.5mm audio cable.

 HyperX Cloud III